Global air travel last year: 22 million jet flights, just one fatal accident

 Intensely detailed investigations into fatal accidents by the U.S. National Transportation Safety Board and its counterparts in other countries have produced significant safety improvements over the decades — and the recent MAX crashes have done so once again.

-Jim Hall, who was NTSB chairman in the 1990s and oversaw investigations into the deadly 737 crashes in Colorado Springs and Pittsburgh, recalls how those accidents resulted not only in Boeing fixing the rudder system implicated in the crashes but in pilots being trained in upset recovery maneuvers.
+Jim Hall, who was NTSB chair in the 1990s and oversaw investigations into the deadly 737 crashes in Colorado Springs and Pittsburgh, recalls how those accidents resulted not only in Boeing fixing the rudder system implicated in the crashes but in pilots being trained in upset recovery maneuvers.

 Other accidents in that period led to changes in the way flight crews communicate with one another to ensure efficient teamwork in an emergency.